hendemic/zync/README.md

 Horrible performance on Wayland, and on Gnome, screen capture is unusable.
 Strongly advised to only use this on X11.

 ## Future plans
-- Optimization of sampling and averaging
-- Rework screen capture so additional zones don't add noteworthy latency
 - Windows compatibilty
 - Test adaptive framerate.
 I have a hunch its not actually working.
-- Wayland is probably off the table until the xcap crate can support it or I understand async well enough to use other approaches!
+- Wayland is probably off the table for a while until the xcap crate can support it or I understand pipewire well enough to use other approaches!